-In modern CMOS processes, the effects of metastability have become increasingly significant, especially in high-speed applications.
-Metastability is a phenomenon where a bi-stable element, such as a flip-flop, enters an undesirable third state in which the output is at an intermediate level between logic 0 and 1.
-A system's reliability is compromised when this occurs [39], [40].
-An incorrect value might be sampled which would introduce an error in the computation.
-The effect of metastability can propagate to multiple registers and thereby get amplified.
-In conventional deterministic systems with multiple clock domains, each domain crossing represents a location where metastability could occur.
+In modern CMOS processes, the effects of metastability have become increasingly significant especially in high-speed applications.
+Metastability is a phenomenon where the bistable element, such as a flip-flop, enters an undesirable third state in which the output is at an intermediate level between logic 0 and 1.
+A systems reliability is compromised when a digital circuit element such as a flip-flop enters metastability [39], [40].
+An incorrect value might be sampled which would produce an error in the computations.
+The effect of metastability can even be propagated to multiple registers and thereby might amplify the issue.
+In conventional deterministic design in which a system contains multiple clock domains, each domain crossing represents a location where metastability could occur.

 In SC circuits, however, metastability is not a major issue.
 The effect of metastability on the registers can be considered as a source of error that sometimes causes a change from 0 to 1 and sometimes 1 to 0.
-The important point is that these changes in the value of the signals have minimal effect on the numerical value represented by a long bit-stream.
+The important point is that these changes in the value of the signals have minimal effect on the numerical value of a long bit-stream.
 On average they tend to cancel each other out, and will ultimately produce an acceptable total error.
-The experimental results that we showed for the polysynchronous implementation of complex stochastic circuits (i.e., the median filter noise reduction and the KDE image segmentation circuits) demonstrate that SC circuits are robust to the effects of metastability and propagated metastability, since these circuits average the signal value which then masks timing errors.
-We can consider the inaccuracy introduced by metastability as an error caused by temporally misaligned bits in the streams, or E_C , as discussed in Section 7.1.
+The experimental results we showed for the polysynchronous implementation of complex stochastic circuits (i.e., the median filter noise reduction and the KDE image segmentation circuits) validate that SC circuits are robust to the effects of metastability and propagated metastability since SC circuits average the signal value which then masks timing errors.
+We can consider the inaccuracy introduced by metastability as an error caused by temporally misaligned bits in the streams, or Ec, as discussed in Section 7.1.